 - Computers and printers are for registered Cambridge College students and alumni only. - Children are not allowed to use the computers.
-Unsupervised children are not allowed in the labs please. - Lab assistants train you to use the software and do internet research and provide technical support, but they will not do your assignments for you. - No food or beverages allowed at computers. - Kindly take all cell phone conversations outside the lab. - Loading, installing or manipulating software (including games and music software) is not allowed.

-- Do not shut down machines. - Do NOT leave valuables unattended. - Offensive, harassing or sexually explicit sites or communications are not permitted. - No chat, e-mail or messenger is permitted other than Cambridge College e-mail and the MyCC portal. - Printing: \$.10/page.
-Go green; please think before you print. - -A pop-up will appear when the print bottom is selected. - -Enter your user name and password from your Cambridge College e-mail account. - -Students at all centers will be charged \$.10/page. - Print charges will appear on your student account at the end of each term.
+Unsupervised children are not allowed in the labs please. - Lab assistants provide technical support with Cambridge College applications only. - No food or beverages allowed at computers. - Kindly take all cell phone conversations outside the lab. - Loading, installing or manipulating software (including games and music software) is not allowed. - Do not shut down machines. - Do NOT leave valuables unattended. - Offensive, harassing or sexually explicit sites or communications are not permitted. - No chat, e-mail or messenger is permitted other than Cambridge College e-mail and the MyCC portal. - Printing: \$.10/page.
+Go green; please think before you print. - -A pop-up will appear when the print bottom is selected. - -Enter your user name and password from your Cambridge College network account. - -Students at all centers will be charged \$.10/page. - -Print charges will appear on your student account at the end of each term.